typelevel/cats-effect/README.md

 In a very real sense, `Sync` and `Async` are the most powerful classes in the entire hierarchy.
 They are the FFI which connects purely functional code together with imperative side-effecting code.
 Thus, it's rather odd that these *extremely* powerful typeclasses are *implied by* the most semantically-oriented class in the hierarchy: `Concurrent`.

 `Concurrent` is really very nice in a lot of ways.
 It gives us the ability to talk about independent fibers (lightweight threads) and parallel execution in a sane and convenient fashion.
-In a sense, it's really just a control-flow typeclass not unlike `Monad` (which describes dependent sequential computation).
+In a sense, it's really just a control-flow typeclass like `Monad` (which describes dependent sequential computation).
 However, due to the fact that `Sync` sits *above* `Concurrent` (meaning that all `Concurrent`s are also `Sync`s), the following doesn't make very much sense:

 ```scala
 def foo[F[_]: Concurrent]: F[Unit] = ???